-When it comes to speed, we often overlook internal factors that slow down the dashboard’s performance.
-In this regard, you can quickly fix dashboard settings and speed up your WordPress site without significant consequences.
+Regarding speed, we often overlook internal factors that slow down the dashboard’s performance.
+You can quickly fix dashboard settings and speed up your WordPress site without significant consequences.
 Let’s address the dashboard’s settings that are killing your site’s speed and learn how to fix them accordingly.

 Killing your WordPress Site Speed

-The following factors are flagged explicitly for a slow dashboard speed.
-You can certainly improve them with no technical expertise.
+The following factors are explicitly flagged for a slow dashboard speed.
+You can certainly improve them without technical expertise.

 1. Unused, old versions of Themes and Plugins